When looking at New York vs London what are the key differences?

 However, London as a whole is becoming safer by the month as the police crackdown on knife crime between gangs and youngsters.

-London has its fair share of petty crime, as do all major cities, but you can count on London being safer than other European cities.
+London has its fair share of petty crime, as do all major cities, but while in the tourist area you can count on London being safer than other European cities.

 It has expensive living arrangements, but it’s still a lot cheaper than New York.